When Council will and will not remove a tree

 Council is vigilant about protecting trees in areas where development occurs.
 Council always enforces protection orders and ensures compliance with conditions of a planning permit.

-Where Council proposes to remove a tree, the affected resident is notified giving the reasons for the tree removal.
+Where Council proposes to remove a tree in a street, we notify the affected resident giving the reasons why the tree must be removed.

-If a tree needs to be removed for emergency works, such as a dangerous tree following a storm, residents may not be notified in advance by Council.
+If a tree needs to be removed for emergency works, such as a dangerous tree following a storm, we may not be able to notify residents in advance of the works.

 To report an urgent issue, such as a fallen or hanging branch which is dangerous, contact Council by phone on 9240 1111 (24 hours).

-After you have reported the issue, a Council arborist will assess the tree or branch and Council will notify you of the outcome.
+After you have reported the issue, a Council arborist may assess the tree or branch.
+Council notifies you of the outcome if requested.

 Unauthorised removal of a tree

 Unauthorised tree removal or suspected poisoning or vandalism of trees is a serious issue and vigilantly investigated by Council.